harrycresswell/hc/content/reading/the-challengers-almanac.md

 **10,000 hours** — in order to be an expert you have to spend 10,000 hours (approx. 10 years) practicing it. _From Malcom Gladwell: Outliers_.

 Trust your own judgement.
 Have faith in your decisions.
 Take advise from people you respect an be prepared to act on it.

+Behind most Challenger brands there is usually someone on a mission to solve a problem they have encountered in their lives.

+Challengers change the way we think, act, feel, see and behave using design to express their vision.

+It's not about building it fast, but building it right.

+It's not the government who is going to solve our environmental issues, it's business.

+_"Everytime I've done the right thing for the environment, i've mae a profit"_ — Yvon Chouinard.

+"Business is the most powerful man-made force on the planet, so it is important for businesses to use that power to do the most good.
+It doesn't matter if a business is the biggest.
+It doesn't matter if it's the fastest growing.
+It matters if a business is the best in the world at being the best for the world."